fepegar/arduino-claw-crane/README.md

 ![Relay module](https://cdn.shopify.com/s/files/1/0474/7729/3217/products/TS0010-01.jpg?v=1599722937)

-I decided to leave the juper between Vcc and JD-Vcc in place (i.e., the current for the relay solenoid is supplied through the Arduino pin).
-Ideally, this voltage would come from an external power supply (good explanation [in this video](https://youtu.be/d9evR-K6FAY)).
+I decided to leave the jumper between Vcc and JD-Vcc in place (i.e., the current for the relay solenoid is supplied through the Arduino pin).
+Ideally, though, this voltage would come from an external power supply (good explanation [in this video](https://youtu.be/d9evR-K6FAY)).

 ## Manual control